 There are many different ways to preserve fresh truffles, depending on your needs, the kind of truffle, or you level of culinary expertise.
 These are the basic, most common methods to store and preserve fresh truffles; unless you are a truffle expert, I do not recommend trying to preserve fresh truffles yourself, or use butter, oil, wine, or fat, since novice truffle-philles might end up with a very expensive mushroom paste.

-With fresh truffles, stick to the basics, and always remember: less is more.
+, stick to the basics, and always remember: less is more.

 If NOT Cleaned and will be used immediately